Robert Bos Chair, Senior Advisor IWA, Switzerland

 Fiona Waller, Independent Water Scientist, United Kingdom

-Fiona Waller is a water scientist with over 35 years of experience of working in the regulated water industry in the UK.
-She is focused on delivery of high quality drinking water and has a wide network of contacts at home and internationally.
-Her background is in environmental science and microbiology with laboratory experience gained within the research environments and the water industry.
+Fiona Waller is a water scientist with over 35 years of experience in working in the regulated water industry in the UK.
+She is focused on delivery of high-quality drinking water and has a wide network of contacts both nationally and internationally.
+Her background is in environmental science and microbiology, with laboratory experience gained within the research environment and the water industry.

 She has held senior roles in the water industry on various committees and as a non-executive director of an organisation working on behalf of UK water companies.
-She has been on the programme committee for Singapore International Water Week in the public health workstream for 5 years.
+She has been on the Programme Committee for Singapore International Water Week in the water quality and public health workstream for 5 years.

 Yu Zhang, Professor and Vice Director of State Key Laboratory of Environmental Aquatic Chemistry, Research Center for Eco-Environmental Sciences, Chinese Academy of Sciences (RCEES, CAS), China